DHTMLX/docs-suite/docs/tree_collection/api/treecollection_getid_method.md

 - `parentId: string` - the id of the parent of an item

 @returns:
-- `Id: string` - the id of the item
+The id of the item.

 @example:
 const id = tree.data.getId(2, "1"); -> returns "3"